smamirov/Bio/README.md

 # About me:

-- Hi my name is Said, I am currently a student at Saint Mary's College of California 👨‍🎓
+Hi my name is Said